 A contents insurance policy will cover the cost of your possessions should they become damaged, destroyed or stolen.

 You can compare different policies for contents insurance so that it can match your personal needs.
 When calculating the costs of your contents insurance, this is a key time to consider the actual value of your personal possessions.
-The best way to make sure that nothing has been missed from your estimate is to check room by room what you own and what you’d like to insure.
+The best way to make sure that nothing has been missed from your estimate is to check room by room what you own and what you would like to insure.

 With high net worth insurance, you might even be able to get insurance that offers unlimited contents cover.